peterwht/solidity-to-ink-guide/README.md

   - implementing traits / interfaces will not work
   - There are alternatives that do add this functionality such as OpenBrush
 - Nested structs and data structures can be difficult to use
 - Cross-contract calling prevents events from being emitted.
-See [here](https://github.com/paritytech/ink/issues/1000) for details
+See [here](https://github.com/paritytech/ink/issues/1000) for details.
+- Cross-contract calling can not be tested offchain with unit tests.
+[Redspot](https://github.com/patractlabs/redspot) provides integration tests using TS for deployed contracts

 ## Troubleshooting Errors